Audio Mastering with MasteringBOX

 Surfaces and Space

 A final rule to try and keep to is making sure that your monitors are as far away from hard, reflective surfaces as possible.
-Having studio monitors setup close to walls and sitting on desks tends to result in the build-up of low-frequency energy due to proximity effect.
+Having studio monitors setup close to walls and sitting on desks tends to result in the build-up of low-frequency energy due to the proximity effect.
 This means that you will be hearing a somewhat muddier sound than you should and getting a warped perception of your mix.
 Equally, studio monitors that are mounted on desks can cause rumble and vibrations which can affect their output and create additional, unwanted noise.

 This can typically be solved by moving your setup away from the walls and mounting your studio monitors on dedicated, detached stands.
 By utilising stands along with isolation pads, you can minimise rumble and excessive vibrations whilst eliminating frequency build ups due to proximity.